Vision Impairment Digital Accessibility Guide For Web/App Designers

 Avoid PDFs

-PDFs should only be used for content that needs to be printed.
+Only use PDFs for content that needs to be printed.

-The main problem with PDFs is that they lack navigation.
-Content guides at the start provide a false sense of navigation, however, these are often faulty and unhelpful.
-For screen reader users, this is a huge problem.
+The main problem with PDFs is they lack navigation.
+Content guides at the start provide a false sense of navigation.
+However, these are often faulty and unhelpful.
+This is a huge problem for screen reader users.

-PDFs are also usually content and text heavy.
-Due to their page sizing, they tend to compress as much content into a page as possible.
-This results in a lack of whitespace.
-Whitespace is the empty space around content.
-It allows us to perceive and read content more easily.
-Without whitespace, large chunks of text become difficult to read and end up causing eye strain.
+PDFs are also usually heavy on content and text.
+They try to compress as much into a page as possible due to sizing restrictions.
+This results in a lack of whitespace, which allows us to perceive and read content more easily.
+This can cause eye strain and confusion.

-If you cannot avoid using PDFs, then there are some ways to make them more accessible.
+There are some ways to make PDFs more accessible if they’re unavoidable.
 Make sure that the PDF is searchable.
 Use a clear font that has a good contrast to its background.
-Don’t use color alone to indicate something.
-Lastly, make sure all sections are labeled accurately.
+Never use color alone to signify something.
+Lastly, make sure to label all sections clearly.

 Use Whitespace

-A lot of people will argue that you need to make the most of a space.
-However, for accessibility design, the opposite is true.
-Empty space is a good thing, no matter what others say.
+A lot of people argue that you need to make the most of a space.
+Actually, the opposite is true for accessible design.
+Empty space is a good thing.

 Whitespace is all the empty space around content and text.
-Not only does a lot of whitespace make your digital platform look modern and sleek, but it also makes your content easier to consume.
-A good amount of whitespace breaks up large sections of text, which is easier to read and zoom in on.
-This can reduce eyestrain and visual difficulties.
+It gives your platform a modern look.
+Plus, it helps us to consume content.
+It breaks up large sections of text which makes content easier to read and zoom in on.
+This helps to reduce eyestrain and visual difficulties.

 Make sure to take a break every so often.
 Everyone will thank you for it.